josh-r-dick/flappybird/README.md

 Controls:
 * ```space```, ```p``` to pause, ```r``` to reset.

+## November 9, 2016

+You can score.
+The score is incremented every time the bird passes a pipe.
+The pipe x positions are checked against the bird's x position to add a point.

+Also added movement to the pipes to make the game harder.
+The pipes move up or down randomly for 0 to 100 frames.
+This makes the game a lot harder right off  the bat.

+Things to add:
+- How can we turn on the pipe up/down movemnt after a certain score?
+- Change the backgrounds as time goes on?
+- How to add a good looking start screen and end screen?

 ## November 2, 2016

 The Bird now crashes in to the pipes.
 Added rectangles to Bird and Pipes to track their positions on screen, this made